Preparation for Careers in Today’s Rapidly Changing Medical Environment

 Eleven second-year program-secured clinical rotations consisting of seven required rotations (one of which is repeated) and three elective rotations

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Arcadia University Physician Assistant Program sponsored by Arcadia University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2028.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
 The program’s accreditation history can be viewed when you can click on the "document" on the ARC-PA website.

 The Arcadia University Physician Assistant Program graduates students who may sit for licensure in all 50 states.

 We are facing an unprecedented and challenging time in academia.
 Arcadia University has offered the student-centered approach of adopting a revised pass/fail grading policy for the Spring 2020 semester.
 The Physician Assistant Program recognizes that many undergraduate institutions from across the country have adopted this policy as well.
 Please note that a passing grade for any prerequisite course taken this semester will meet guidelines for admissions criteria.
 This will include guidelines for our assured admission pathways.
-Please contact us with any questions.

 Prerequisites for Admission